Blog Post

 Google is appeased by transparency – a sense of honesty and openness from the company, so visitors can ascertain who’s selling to them.

-More and more, when we shop, we look at a business ethos.
+More and more, when we shop, we consider a business’s ethos.
 A sense of knowing and belonging helps us make faster buying decisions.

 Include a page about the business owner and the team on your website.
 Tell the unique story of how and why the business started and how it operates.